AP EXAM REVIEW -- GET YOUR CREDITS

 Korematsu v.
 US = Japanese Internment is Constitutional as Executive Order 9066 states that in times of War, rights can be limited.

 Plessy v.
-Ferguson = Justifies Jim Crow laws.
+Ferguson = Justifies Jim Crow laws, and "separate but equal."

 Dennis v.
 US - Due process limited because of a fear of Communism.
 Similar to "clear and present danger" mentioned above.